Dynamical thermal instability in highly supersonic outflows: Dynamical TI

 \section{Dynamical TI}

 Photoionization modeling studies of AGN typically assume that gas will reach thermal equilibrium, i.e. occupy points on the S-curve (defined as the contour $\mathcal{L} = 0$ with $\mathcal{L}$ being the net sum of all radiative heating and cooling processes) in the phase space spanned by the temperature and the ionization parameter $\xi = 4\pi F_X/n_H$, where $F_X$ is the flux of ionizing radiation and $n_H$ is the number density of hydrogen.
 In fast flows, this is unlikely to be the case due to adiabatic cooling \citep[see][]{Kallman10}.
 When the flow deviates from the S-curve, the criterion for thermal instability is that found by \citet{Balbus86} rather than by \citet{Field65}.
-These \textit{local} instability criteria both follow from the globally applicable amplification solution for radial flows first derived by \citet{Mathews78} and further generalized by \citet[][see also \citealt{Krolik88}]{Balbus89},